 - Contemporary discussions on the role of religion in culture

-We welcome all submissions (but not limited to) these topics.
-We particularly encourage philosophical, anthropological and cultural studies submissions.
+We welcome all submissions related these topics, but also welcome submissions from other backgrounds.
+We particularly encourage philosophical, anthropological, and cultural studies submissions.

-Manuscripts should be prepared according to the manuscript submission information on the Journal website available at: https://ojs.tnkul.pl/index.php/rh/about/submissions
+Manuscripts should be prepared according to the manuscript submission information found on the Journal website available at: https://ojs.tnkul.pl/index.php/rkult/about/submissions

 All submissions will be reviewed by the editorial staff prior to two external double-blind reviews.

-Please submit a separate cover sheet that includes your name, contact information, institutional affiliation, and keywords and relevant area(s) of research.
+Please submit a separate cover sheet that includes your name, contact information, institutional affiliation, keywords, and relevant area(s) of research.